Now Reading

 She finished by saying she plans to start opening up more about things that have nothing to do with her identity and will focus her energy on the followers that support her.

-At the time of writing, her TikTok video has 1.6 million likes and over 59,000 comments— with the vast majority expressing their love and admiration for Dylan as she comes out the other side of this wave of bigotry.
+At the time of writing, her latest TikTok on the issue has amassed over 12.3 million views and over 66,000 comments— with the vast majority expressing their love and admiration for Dylan as she comes out the other side of this wave of bigotry.

 Scroll To Top